Sheep-y/MarsHorizonMods/Informed/Readme.md

 # Installation #

 A mod loader is required.
-The following loaders have been tested:
+The step depends on the loader:

 * **BepInEx** : Extract package into a new subfolder under `BepInEx\plugins`.
 * **Simple Mars Horizon Mod Loader** : Extract package into a new subfolder under `Mods`.
-* **Unity Mod Manager** : Same, or install through the GUI.
+* **Unity Mod Manager** : Same as above, or install through the GUI.

 To uninstall this mod, delete the extracted files.